Vehicle Registration

 Where an exemption is claimed, the particular forms of exemption application are required to be completed.

 Documentation in respect of the carbon emissions of the vehicle must be furnished.
-The Revenue designate forms of proof that are sufficient.
+The Revenue designates forms of proof that are sufficient.
 CO2 emissions as at manufacture must be shown.
 If it cannot be shown, then the lower rates will not be available.

 - European Community Vehicle Type-Approval Certificate of Conformity or Individual Vehicle Approval or National Small Series Type-Approval; if it has been previously registered, foreign registration would be required.